Semangkok

 Bagging It!

-Despite Semangkok’s relatively modest elevation, and the relatively high starting point (approximately 1,310m), this is one of Malaysia’s most challenging trails.
-Meaning ‘one bowl’ in Malay, the name amusingly sounds like ‘valley of death’ in Chinese.
+Despite Semangkok’s relatively modest elevation, and the relatively high starting point (approximately 1,312m), this is one of Peninsular Malaysia’s most challenging trails.
+Meaning ‘a bowl’ in Malay, the name amusingly sounds like ‘valley of death’ in Chinese, and indeed does feel like descending into a bowl or valley from one side of a bowl and emerging, exhausted, at the other higher side of the bowl before heading all the way back again.

 The summit does not offer any views so the best places for panoramic photos are actually at Pine Tree Peak and Twin Peak.
-Some folk try to do this as a dayhike, but it takes up to 24 hours to complete so it is much more sensible to camp at Sungai Merah.
-A typical itinerary involves starting before dawn, reaching Pine Tree Peak and Twin Peak for photos at first light, continuing all the way to the peak before descending again to Sungai Merah.
-On the second day, hike out from Sungai Merah.
-Given it takes 8-9 hour one-way, the first day is very arduous and tiring.
+Some folk try do indeed to do this as a ‘dayhike’ in 18-20 hours, but it is much more sensible to camp at Sungai Merah.
+A typical itinerary involves starting before dawn at around 2am or 3am, reaching Pine Tree Peak and Twin Peak for photos at first light, continuing all the way to the peak before descending again to Sungai Merah.
+On the second day, hike out from Sungai Merah returning the same way – or alternatively descending to Jeriau.
+Given it takes 8 to 10 hours one-way, the first day is very arduous and tiring.
 There is a lot of up and down so the return leg normally takes almost the same amount of time as the ‘ascent’.
+And for those not keen on bagging Semangkok peak, a more leisurely hike to Pine Tree Peak and Twin Peak is a great option for a less strenuous dayhike though you still need a guide.

-And for those keen on something extra challenging, this hike can be combined with Gunung Liang on a multi-day expedition known as Semaliang.
+And for those keen on something extra challenging, this hike can actually be combined with Gunung Liang on a multi-day expedition known as Semaliang.
+This is a major expedition which is rarely undertaken and usually overgrown so finding a suitable and willing guide is not easy.

 Trail Map